M0J01/MPC-Project/README.md

 Although the program compiles, and is able to drive around the track successfully, there are some known issues with the code

 * Predicted Path (green) diverges from polynomial at far away waypoints.
-It is speculated that this is due to our predicted future state surpassing our waypoints, causing our cost fucntion to make strange decisions at outer time steps.
+It is speculated that this is due to our predicted future state surpassing our waypoints, causing our cost function to make strange decisions at outer time steps.
 * Slow Turning, likely caused by a high cost associated with change in turning over time.
 This could likely be solved by adjusting weight values associated with turn rate, and change in turn rate.
 Preliminary tests have caused vehicle to verge off the road, however further investigation will likely prove fruitful.